 In the main restaurant of the hotel it is possible to start each new day with a delicious breakfast or dinner to end it with a flourish.

-Dinner on the beach
+Lunch at the beach

 At the restaurant Poggio Siracusa, on the deck of the private beach.